darmie/darmie/README.md

 ### Hi there 👋

-I am an [author](https://www.packtpub.com/product/lve-for-lua-game-programming/9781782161608) and  generalist software engineer with interests in Video Games (and their engines), Programming language Compiler and Virtual Machines, Agentic systems engineering.
+I am a generalist software engineer with interests in Video Games (and their engines), Programming language Compiler and Virtual Machines, Agentic systems engineering.

 - 🔭 I’m currently working on [reflow](https://github.com/offbit-ai/reflow) and [zeal](https://github.com/offbit-ai/zeal), a runtime and editor for developing no-code/low-code applications.
 - 🤖 I’m currently building Agentic AI systems.